By Barbara Rainey

 Graciously my husband absorbs most of my helping but too many times my corrections are not spoken with love but sound to him like criticism or condemnation.
 When he tells me I usually feel justified at first.
 “I’m just trying to help you,” I think.

 But then I remember that communication isn’t what is said but what is heard.
 Dennis heard a tone in my voice, intended or not, that felt unkind and unloving.

 I admit I don’t like being wrong.
 Apologizing still isn’t easy.
 Over and over I must choose to recognize my sin, confess it and ask for forgiveness.
 Then the choice is his to grant it or to hold on to hurt.

 And so we repeat a practice in our marriage as worn and as reliable as the ancient stone steps leading up to the temple ruins in Jerusalem.
 We practice the same forgiveness Jesus taught His disciples and followers as they walked in and out of the temple and all over the land of Israel.

 What makes Christian forgiveness completely different is the transforming heart change that only Christ can make.
-Forgiveness isn’t ignoring an offense, pretending it didn’t happen or saying ‘it’s ok.’
+Forgiveness isn’t ignoring an offense or pretending it didn’t happen.

 It’s taking the brokenness in my life to the Savior for His healing life changing touch.
 It’s asking Him to make my heart like His.